What you actually want from a modern frontend

 Why teams pick our frontend delivery

-We pick the framework to match the product: Astro for content, Next.js for apps, plain React + Vite for SPAs.
+We pick the framework to match the product: Next.js for apps, plain React + Vite for SPAs, Bootstrap where speed beats precision.
 Opinionated, but not married to any of them.
-If your product is three mostly-static pages, we will talk you out of Next.js.

 Core Web Vitals go on the dashboard from week 1, not after a user complaint.
 Accessibility is engineering: Radix for ARIA, axe-core on every PR, keyboard pass before every ship.
 Design tokens live in CSS variables so a brand colour change moves one line, not twelve files.
+Legacy codebases maintained and migrated without a production freeze.
 Senior engineers on the product.
 Source and design files yours at launch.